hammaadworks/grit/README.md

 ## 🚀 The Features

 - **No More Ghost Towns:** Set a daily commit target and let Grit mathematically distribute your commits.
+- **AI-Powered Semantic Commits:** Built-in support for Gemini, OpenAI, and Ollama.
+Grit can analyze your diffs and generate perfect Conventional Commits in the background.
-- **O(1) Allocation Engine:** Uses a blazing-fast recursive SQLite query to find the optimal next commit date instantly.
-No Python loops.
+- **O(1) Allocation Engine:** Uses a blazing-fast SQL engine to find the optimal next commit date instantly.
+- **Interactive Dashboard:** A beautiful, high-fidelity visualization GUI to monitor your graph integrity and pipeline.
-- **Self-Healing Sync:** Scrapes your public GitHub contribution graph and local `git log`, merging them to prevent Grit from ever overwriting a day you've already committed to.
+- **Self-Healing Sync:** Scrapes your public GitHub graph to ensure Grit never overwrites days you've already filled.
-- **History Redistributor:** Use `grit spread` to take a batch of existing commits and automatically distribute them across your historical gaps.
+- **History Redistributor:** Use `grit spread` to take a batch of existing commits and automatically distribute them across historical gaps.
-- **Zero-Friction Wrapper:** Transparently passes all arguments (`-m`, `--no-verify`, etc.) directly to vanilla `git commit`.
+- **Zero-Friction Wrapper:** Transparently passes all arguments directly to vanilla `git commit`.

 ## 📦 Installation